Fuzzy Dark Matter and the Impact of Core--Halo Diversity on Its Particle Mass Constraints: Introduction

 The recognition of this intrinsic diversity has important implications for particle-mass constraints.
 Constraints derived under the assumption of a unique CHR may be artificially restrictive, potentially excluding values of $m_\psi$ that remain compatible with stellar kinematic data when alternative combinations of $M_c$ and $M_{200}$ are permitted.
 This motivates a reassessment of FDM particle mass estimates that explicitly incorporates the diversity of the CHR predicted by simulations.

 More generally, the bounds inferred from dwarf galaxy kinematics are sensitive not only to the assumed CHR, but also to several methodological choices entering the dynamical analysis.
-These include, for example, the specific implementation of the Jeans analysis, the treatment of the mass--anisotropy degeneracy, the adopted priors, the choice of data set, and the assumed form and matching of the full halo density profile.
+These include, for example, the specific implementation of the Jeans analysis, the treatment of the mass--anisotropy degeneracy, the adopted priors, the choice of dataset, and the assumed form and matching of the full halo density profile.
 Such choices can significantly affect the ability of the analysis to distinguish a central core from a cusp and may therefore lead to different constraints on $m_\psi$, even when the same dwarf galaxy is analyzed.
-This broader modeling dependence is reflected in the diversity of bounds reported in the literature.
+This broader modeling dependence is reflected in the diversity of bounds reported in the literature (see Figure \ref{fig:fdm_mass_constraints} and references therein).

 One important ingredient in this context is the use of higher-order stellar velocity moments.
 Standard Jeans analyses typically rely on the second-order line-of-sight (LOS) velocity moment (the velocity dispersion), which is known to suffer from the mass--anisotropy degeneracy and can therefore limit the ability of the data to distinguish between cored and cuspy inner density profiles.
-Including higher-order moments of the LOS velocity distribution, such as the fourth-order moment (kurtosis), provides additional dynamical information that can help alleviate this degeneracy and improve sensitivity to the inner structure of the dark matter halo \cite{Wardana2025}.
+Including higher-order moments of the LOS velocity distribution, such as the fourth-order moment (kurtosis), provides additional dynamical information that can help alleviate this degeneracy and improve sensitivity to the inner structure of the dark matter halo \citep{Lokas2002,Genina2020,Wardana2025,Banares2026}.